vk-chase/chase-fishing/README.md

-old version is no longer supported, you can now get my updated v2 for free (was a paid version!) just drop a star!
+free (was a paid version on tebex!) just drop a star!

 main features are fishing anywhere with water!